🔊

 Pain #2: Non-article pages can't enter Reader Mode

 Firefox Reader Mode only works on well-structured articles, leaving forums, docs, and wikis unreadable.
 FIX Set reader.parse-on-load.force-enabled to true in about:config.
 Or prefix any URL with about:reader?url=.
-Read Aloud and Clearly Reader have their own content parsers that bypass Reader Mode entirely.
+Read Aloud, Clearly Reader, and the new Lexora (offline neural) all have their own content parsers that bypass Reader Mode entirely. macOS Tahoe 26 also ships an "Accessibility Reader" that works on selected text.

 • 💬